karishmaslaud/OffensEval/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ##A fair portion of the code for BERT Bidirectional GRU and LSTM inspired and adapted from <br/>
-#We have borrowed code from the following repositories and links and made some minor changes to fit our model.Please give credit to these authors.
+#We have borrowed code from the following repositories and links and made some minor changes to fit our model.Please give credit to these authors while using the code.

-A majority portion of the code was borrowed from :
+A majority portion of the code was borrowed with minor changes from:
 Ben Trevett and César de Pablo.
 "Tutorials on getting started with PyTorch and TorchText for sentiment analysis".
 GitHub repository:https://github.com/bentrevett/pytorch-sentiment-analysis.
 Accessed:2020-02-10<br/>
 Exact Section:https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/6%20-%20Transformers%20for%20Sentiment%20Analysis.ipynb<br/>